kwgoodman/books/readme.rst

 ====

 ===  ================================================   ===========================
-Apr  Fox 8                                              George Saunders Apr  Let's Pretend This Never Happened                  Jenny Lawson Apr  On Writing                                         Stephen King
+Apr  A River Runs through It and Other Stories          Norman Maclean Apr  Fox 8                                              George Saunders Apr  Let's Pretend This Never Happened                  Jenny Lawson Apr  On Writing                                         Stephen King